Insular crozier: Ecclesiastical and secular functions

 It is unknown exactly what their function in Irish medieval society was, but they were probably of ceremonial use, and some may have held relics in their drops.
 As the art historian Anthony T. Lucas points out, at the time the "most prestigious of all Irish relics and the one most frequently mentioned down the years was ... the Bachall Iosa or Staff of Jesus ... [said ] to have been received directly from Heaven by St. Patrick."
-Although the croziers are often associated with early Christian Irish saints from the 600-800 era, it is not believed that the wooden cores of the staffs date from that period, although some (but not all) historians believe that the drops may have been constructed as containers for relics.
+Although the croziers are often associated with early Christian Irish saints from the 600-800 era, it is not thought that the wooden cores of the staffs date from that period.
+However some (but not all) historians think that the drops may have been constructed as containers for relics.

 As undoubted symbols of wealth and power, the croziers may have at times been used for solemnising treaties, swearing oaths, or even as battle talismans.
 The antiquarian George Petrie noted how, in Ireland, relics of saints "used to be carried to distant places on solemn occasions, in order that rival chieftains might be sworn upon them, so much that the word mionna, which means enshrined relics, came to denote both a relic and an oath."
 The annuals recounting the life of St. Finnchu of Brigown, County Cork, mentions a battle against a king of Ulaid where the saint approaches the field with a crozier as a talisman.

 The earliest known Irish crozier, dating to 596 AD and entirely made of wood, was found in a bog at Lemanaghan, County Offaly.
 Representations of croziers appear in multiple other Insular art formats, including manuscripts, high crosses and stone carvings.

 Characteristics

 Insular croziers were probably made in workshops specialising in metal inlay techniques.
-The art historian Griffin Murray believes that the master-craftsman behind the Clonmacnoise Crozier may also be responsible for two other extant examples.
+The art historian Griffin Murray speculates that the master craftsman behind the Clonmacnoise Crozier may also be responsible for two other extant examples.
 The croziers vary in size, material, and amount and quality of decoration.
-A typical length is 1.2 metre, with the Prosperous Crozier from County Kildare being both the oldest and at 1.33 meters the longest.
-The major components are the shaft or staff and attached base, crook and knop, with the crook, knop, and ferrule being the most decorated elements.
+A typical length is 1.2 meters, with the Prosperous Crozier from County Kildare being both the oldest and 1.33 meters the longest.
+The major components are the shaft or staff and attached base, crook, and knop, with the crook, knop and ferrule being the most decorated elements.

 Only five croziers have inscriptions.
-Of these only the Kells and Lismore Croziers have the lettering that is still legible.
+Of these, only the Kells and Lismore Croziers have the lettering that is still legible.
 The Lismore Crozier contains both the name of the smith (Nechtan), and the name of the Bishop of Lismore who commissioned it, while the Kells Crozier names the smith as Conduilig, and its commissioner as Malfinnen, Archbishop of Leinster.